The Doppler boosted LISA response to gravitational waves: Time Transfer Function Derivation

 \section{Time Transfer Function Derivation}

-As an alternative to the Doppler tracking derivation presented in Sec.~\ref{sec:derivation}, the modified response can also be obtained using the time transfer function (TTF) formalism \cite{poncin-lafitteWorldFunctionTime2004,*teyssandierGeneralPostMinkowskianExpansion2008}.
-A perturbative post-Minkowslkian (pM) development of the TTF is particularly useful since it expresses the light travel time using the unperturbed straight-line path between the emission and reception events instead of solving the full perturbed geodesic \cite{poncin-lafitteWorldFunctionTime2004,*teyssandierGeneralPostMinkowskianExpansion2008}.
+As an alternative to the Doppler tracking derivation for the light propagation derivation presented in Sec.~\ref{sec:light}, the modified response can also be obtained using the time transfer function (TTF) formalism \cite{poncin-lafitteWorldFunctionTime2004,*teyssandierGeneralPostMinkowskianExpansion2008,*hees:2014fk}.
+A perturbative post-Minkowskian (pM) development of the TTF is particularly useful since it expresses the light travel time using the unperturbed straight-line path between the emission and reception events instead of solving the full perturbed geodesic \cite{poncin-lafitteWorldFunctionTime2004,*teyssandierGeneralPostMinkowskianExpansion2008,*hees:2014fk}.